 However, having social programs is not the same thing as socialism.

 Since the state’s formation, Ireland has been led by centrist and centre-right governments.
-As of writing, it has never had a left-wing government.
+As of writing, it has never had a left-wing government in charge.
+Even our largest left-wing political party is pretty centre-left.
 Therefore, it is pretty ridiculous to suggest that we are a socialist nation.

-You can’t just change the definition of something to suit your narrative.
+In short, you can’t just change the definition of something to suit your narrative.
+Words have meaning.